-extend or be construed to exempt any officer or soldier whatsoever from being proceeded against by the ordinary course of the law, or be anywise construed to extend to or concern any of the militia forces of this province, or to authorize the enlisting of indented servants or apprentices, or to bring over any part of the said act of Parliament not relating to the government of soldiers, the manner of enlisting them, the offenses punishable by sentence of court-martial, the mode of trial and the punishments to be inflicted, anything herein-contained to the contrary notwithstanding.
+Provided nevertheless, That nothing herein-contained shall extend or be construed to exempt any officer or soldier whatsoever from being proceeded against by the ordinary course of the law, or be anywise construed to extend to or concern any of the militia forces of this province, or to authorize the enlisting of indented servants or apprentices, or to bring over any part of the said act of Parliament not relating to the government of soldiers, the manner of enlisting them, the offenses punishable by sentence of court-martial, the mode of trial and the punishments to be inflicted, anything herein-contained to the contrary notwithstanding.

-And in order to prevent all doubts that may arise in relation to punishing of crimes and offenses committed against a former act of assembly of this province, entitled "An act for regulating the officers and soldiers commissionated and raised by the governor for the defense of this province:"1
+And in order to prevent all doubts that may arise in relation to punishing of crimes and offenses committed against two former acts of assembly of this province, each of them entitled "An act for regulating the officers and soldiers commissionated and raised by the governor for the defense of this province."

 [Section III.]
-Be it declared and enacted by the authority aforesaid, That all crimes and offenses which have been committed against the said former act shall and may during the continuance of this present act be inquired of, heard, tried, determined, adjudged and punished before and by the like courts, persons, powers, authorities, ways, means and methods as the like crimes and offenses committed against this present act may be inquired of, heard, tried, determined, adjudged and punished.
+Be it declared and enacted by the authority aforesaid, That all crimes and offenses which have been committed against the said former acts shall and may during the continuance of the present act be inquired of, heard, tried, determined, adjudged and punished before and by the like courts, persons, powers, authorities, ways, means and methods as the like crimes and offenses committed against this present act may be inquired of, heard, tried, determined, adjudged and punished.